 I recently painted my wood siding.
-I thought this article would be helpful to you.
+Here's what I learned in the process.

 Why Paint Wood Siding?

 Wood siding is a common and popular choice for homeowners in the United States.
 It can add natural flair and timeless beauty to the exterior of your home.

 Wood is susceptible to harsh weather though.
 Luckily, a fresh coat of paint protects the wood from rot.
 Just be sure to repaint your wood siding every three to seven years.

 Wood siding is also easy to paint.
 With the correct technique, the paint coat may last longer than the average.
 Here is an instructor's manual on how to prep and paint wood sidings.

 Overview: How to Prep and Paint Wood Siding